-The APVMA offers a range of assistance and guidance:
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) offers a range of assistance and guidance, including:

-This is the first level of support we provide and includes clarification of general administrative requirements, how to find information on our website and about our online application system.
+This is the first level of support we provide and includes clarification of general administrative requirements and how to find information on our website and online application system.

 Pre-application assistance can be used for any type of application and can include advice about: